A Celebration of Service

 Dr. Laura Parajón is a family physician, former medical missionary with International Ministries, and public health leader whose career has been shaped by a call to serve.
 She co-founded AMOS Health and Hope with her husband, David, and spent nearly 20 years in rural Nicaragua walking alongside communities to improve maternal and child health, build community-based primary care, and train local leaders.
 Working in partnership with churches and community health workers, she sought to bring practical expressions of Christ’s love through healthcare, prevention, and hope.

-AMOS Health and Hope reduces health inequities in Managua, Nicaragua by empowering local leadership to prevent disease and save lives.
+AMOS Health and Hope reduces health inequities throughout Nicaragua by empowering local leadership to prevent disease and save lives.
 AMOS is dedicated to reducing preventable deaths and improving the health and well-being of people who suffer from the unjust conditions of extreme poverty.